SRO's Hand Center

 Santa Rosa's Resource for Hand and Upper Extremity Care

 The structures of the hand, wrist and arm are complicated and so are the injuries and conditions that can affect them.
 The bones, nerves, joints and muscles of the hands, wrist and forearm are an important part of everyday activity.
 When injury or disease occurs overall quality of life is at risk as well.
-SRO’s Hand Center responds with the latest in orthopaedic technology and a collaborative relationship between the patient, physicians, therapists and professional staff to ensure the best treatment and outcome for patients.
+SRO’s Hand Surgeons respond with the latest in orthopaedic technology and a collaborative relationship between the patient, physicians, therapists and professional staff to ensure the best treatment and outcome for patients.

 Collaboration with Hand Therapists